 Compare these two titles:

 - Women Handbag

 - Spacious Women’s Handbag with free shipping

-Which one you’d click?
+Which one would you click?
 Of course, the second one.

 Because it’s persuasive.
 It makes you want to click it.

 See how both the titles are targeting the same primary keyword but that isn’t the only thing that makes a difference, but rather, how it’s used.